-Do you feel that you are ready to buy a house?
+Are ready to buy a house?
 That’s great!
-For many newcomers, buying a home in Canada is a major goal, and is celebrated as a milestone.
-Rightly so, because buying a home is one of the most expensive purchases in our lifetimes.
+For many newcomers, buying a home in Canada is a major goal and is celebrated as a milestone.
+Rightly so, because buying a home is one of the most expensive purchases that we can make.

 Those of us who chose to live in the prairies are fortunate.
 Compared to most major Canadian cities, Manitoba enjoys one of the most affordable housing costs.
-Based on the latest figures from the Canadian Real Estate Association, the average price of a house in Manitoba is $283,058 in 2016.
-Compare this to $722,146 in BC (actually 1.6 M in Vancouver) or $547,860 in Ontario ($1M in Toronto); you can thank your stars that you are planting your roots in Manitoba.
-Also, the necessary income is the lowest across Canada.
-It is estimated that you will need to have an annual income of $43,813 in Winnipeg to buy a home (How much do you need to earn to buy a house in Winnipeg?
-CBC News Manitoba, Dec.
-15, 2015).
+Based on the latest figures from the Canadian Real Estate Association, the average price of a house in Manitoba is $277,670 in 2020.
+Compare this to $728,044 in BC or $627,855 in Ontario – you can thank your stars that you are planting your roots in Manitoba.

 As a newcomer, and first time home buyer, allow us to break down for you five essential considerations before buying a house:

 - Downpayment and period of stay

 Did you know that as a newcomer, your payment options are affected by the amount of time that you have stayed in Canada?
 Those who have lived in Canada for up to three months, may be required to put up as high as 35% for down payment.
 To have lower down payment options, you must have stayed in Canada from 6 months to more than a year.

 Aside from the down payment and the mortgage, you will have to pay for closing costs.
 These are one time payments covering lawyer’s fees and the land transfer tax.
 In Manitoba, the land transfer tax is computed up to 2% of the house’s purchase price.